-The format of the substantive exam will be confirmed during the Fall term of your first year and will be announced by Assistant Director of Graduate Studies.
-The Department will also hold an information session each December and will cover details on the exam and provide additional resources to prepare for the exam.
+The Department holds an information session each December and will cover details on the exam and provide additional resources to prepare for the exam.

-Students are allowed and encouraged to enroll independent study credits with their advisor prior to the exam.
+Students are allowed and encouraged to enroll independent study credits with their advisor before the exam.
 These credits provide students with dedicated time to study.
 Students are allowed to enroll in a maximum of 5 HSPH independent study credits towards the exam in the spring term of the exam.